Mexican Routes

 What is the best time to visit Mexico?

-The optimum time to visit is generally between December and April when there is virtually no rain.
+The best time to visit Mexico is between December and April when there is no rain.

 The coolest months are between December and February, while the wet season begins in the south in May and lasts until October.
 A heavy shower during this period usually clears the increased humidity before it builds up again.